Exeter travel guide

 You're Going to Love Exeter

-With a population of 113,118, Exeter is a must-see destination in England, United Kingdom.
+With a population of 113.118, Exeter is a must-see destination in England, United Kingdom.
 It is one of the most popular cities to visit in the country.
-Consider staying at least one whole day in Exeter to see all of its attractions.
+Exeter deserves at least 2 full days for you to see its main sights.

 Article